Don Messick: Early Hanna Barbera voice work

 When William Hanna and Joseph Barbera formed their own animation studio, Hanna-Barbera, in 1957, Messick and Butler became a voice-acting team for the company.
 Messick and Butler's first collaboration was Ruff and Reddy.
 Messick was Ruff the cat and the Droopy-sounding Professor Gizmo, while Butler played the dog, Reddy.
 Messick also narrated the show, which had a serialized storyline.
 From 1958 to 1959, Messick played Tadpole in the animated television series, Spunky and Tadpole, produced by Beverly Hills Productions.

 From 1957 to 1965, Butler and Messick gave voice to a large number of characters.
-Always the sidekick, Messick's characters were not headliners.
-His notable roles in this era were Boo Boo Bear, Ranger Smith, Major Minor, Pixie Mouse, Astro, and Dr. Benton Quest replacing John Stephenson.
+Almost always the sidekick or supporting foil, Messick's characters were not usually headliners.
+His notable roles in this era were Boo Boo Bear, Ranger Smith, Major Minor, Pixie Mouse, Astro on The Jetsons, and Dr. Benton Quest (replacing John Stephenson) on The Adventures of Jonny Quest.
+On The Flintstones, in addition to many episodic characters and creatures, he voiced Bamm-Bamm Rubble, Hoppy the hopparoo, and Arnold the paper boy.

 He was used primarily for his narration skills, which were heard on many of those cartoons in which Daws Butler starred.
-In narrating The Huckleberry Hound Show Yogi Bear cartoons, he played Ranger Smith in something close to his natural voice.
+In narrating The Huckleberry Hound Show and as Ranger Smith in the Yogi Bear segments, he used something close to his natural voice.

 Messick was eventually featured as Ricochet Rabbit in Ricochet Rabbit (1964–65), while Deputy Droop-a-Long was voiced by Mel Blanc.
-He did the voices of the title character in Precious Pupp and Shag Rugg from Hillbilly Bears, and both segments from The Atom Ant/Secret Squirrel Show.
-In 1966, Messick took over the roles of Atom Ant and Mr. Peebles of The Magilla Gorilla Show from Howard Morris, who had left Hanna-Barbera.
+He did the voices of the title character in Precious Pupp and Shag Rugg from Hillbilly Bears, both of which were segments from The Atom Ant/Secret Squirrel Show.
+In 1966, Messick took over the roles of Atom Ant and Mr. Peebles on The Magilla Gorilla Show from Howard Morris, who had left Hanna-Barbera.

-In outer-space cartoons, Don Messick created noises and sounds for weird space creatures and aliens.
-His Ranger Smith voice was often heard as various space villains.
-His narrator voice was given to Vapor Man, Dr. Benton Quest, the Perilous Paper Doll Man, and Multi Man.
+In outer-space and superhero cartoons, Don Messick created noises and sounds for weird space creatures and aliens.
+His Ranger Smith voice was often heard as various villains.
+His narrator voice was given to Vapor Man on The Galaxy Trio, Dr. Benton Quest, the Perilous Paper Doll Man, and Multi Man on The Impossibles.